daveroberts0321/tnarmscompany/README.md

+### TN Arms Co Store Site 20221101

+Django based ecommerce site built on top of DjangoX for the user signup
+# isort and flake8 for styling and testing

 > A batteries-included Django starter project.
 To learn more try the books [Django for Beginners](https://djangoforbeginners.com), [Django for APIs](https://djangoforapis.com), and [Django for Professionals](https://djangoforprofessionals.com).

 ## 🚀 Features